Github-hackathons/MetaAIChat/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Inspiration: Credit goes to Azure OpenAI for this wonderful oppurtunity.
-- Thank you to the team TeamTitans members:
+- Inspiration: Creddit goes to Azure OpenAI for this wonderful oppurtunity.
+Thank you to the team TeamTitans members:
     [Sriram, Vijaya Kumar](mailto:vijaya-kumar.sriram@capgemini.com)
     [Kotal, Soumya Kanti](mailto:soumya-kanti.kotal@capgemini.com)
     [Asthana, Poorna](mailto:poorna.asthana@capgemini.com)